Many farmers ‘wrong’ about inheritance tax change, Environment Secretary says

 Industry leaders have accused Chancellor Rachel Reeves of refusing to engage over the issue.

-Speaking to journalists in Westminster, National Farming Union president Tom Bradshaw said: “The longer they leave this hanging, the more I start to think it’s vindictive, rather than miscalculated.”
+Speaking to journalists in Westminster, National Farmers’ Union president Tom Bradshaw said: “The longer they leave this hanging, the more I start to think it’s vindictive, rather than miscalculated.”

 But ministers have argued the revenue is needed to help fix public services and plug a £22 billion fiscal “black hole” left behind by their Tory predecessors which they say only became apparent after they entered government.

+Speaking to Sky News’ Politics Hub later on Tuesday, Mr Reed criticised Jeremy Clarkson after the TV presenter suggested the changes would affect 96% of farmers.

+“I love Jeremy Clarkson’s show, but I think he’s listening to the wrong data here,” the minister said.

-The IFS, which has been calling for reforms to inheritance tax, backed the Government’s measures.
+The IFS, which has been calling for reforms to inheritance tax, has backed the Government’s measures.

 David Sturrock, senior research economist at the think tank, said: “If we have an inheritance tax it should apply equally across all types of assets.